 Missing a credit card payment can start a chain reaction of negative events.
 First off, there are late fees of up to $29 for a first offence and $40 for another within six months.
 In addition, cardholders not already carrying a balance between months will lose their grace period, and interest will start accruing immediately on both new purchases and the unpaid balance.
 There might also be a high penalty APR on new purchases, depending on the issuer, and this rate can be applied to all balances after the cardholder is 60-days past-due on payment.
 Lastly, if the credit card issuer reports a late payment to the credit bureaus after it’s 30 days late, it will cause damage to the cardholder’s credit score.
 This can lead to higher costs and fewer borrowing opportunities in the future.

 Missing a credit card payment is dangerous, but its negative effects can sometimes be quickly countered.
-WalletHub’s survey found that 9 of 10 people who tried to get a late fee waived in the past were successful.
+WalletHub’s survey found that nearly 9 of 10 people who tried to get a late fee waived in the past were successful.

 Below are some more of highlights of WalletHub’s survey, along with additional insight from a panel of experts.